BackOverview: The Placements tool - for organising work experience

 - Is this the workplace where you'll be based throughout the placement

-- Placement coordinators and teachers with editing permissions can edit most of the fields that appear in the Student initial form, and all the fields in the Employer initial form.
+- Placement coordinators and teachers with editing permissions can edit all the fields that appear in the Student initial form, except for whether a placement is In-person or Virtual, and they can edit all the fields in the Employer initial form (including updating any documents that have been uploaded, like an insurance certificate, a Risk Assessment, or a Health & Safety policy).

-These teachers can make most edits at any point – even if the placement has already started (though in these cases, we show them nice big warnings that the placement has started).
+Teachers can make edits at any point – even if the placement has already started (though in these cases, we show them nice big warnings that the placement has started).

-There are two ways for Placement coordinators and teachers with editing permissions to edit the Employer initial form, both of which are on the placements page of a student’s profile on the teacher side:- To make minor edits, there is an ‘Edit’ button.
+There are two ways for Placement coordinators and teachers with editing permissions to edit the Employer initial form, both of which are on the placements page of a student’s profile on the teacher side:- To edit any field apart from changing insurance, Risk Assessment and Health & Safety documents, there is an ‘Edit’ button.

-- To edit any field (including editing documents that have been uploaded, like an insurance certificate), they have the link to the original Employer initial form.
+- To edit any field, including changing documents, they have the link to the original Employer initial form.

-Virtual placements: why doesn't the parent/caregiver or placement coordinator need to give consent/permission?
+Virtual placements: why doesn't the parent or placement coordinator need to give consent/permission?

 When administering placements you have to balance the need to do appropriate checks with the need to make the process straightforward.